 ASIO T4 Protective Security Circular 149 - Physical security certification of outsourced ICT facilities (available to cloud consumers on GovTeams) provides additional guidance on PSPF implementation in the outsourced ICT facility or data centre environment, including considering the security risks of using foreign-owned providers and storing data offshore.

-For further information on physical security requirements, refer to the PSPF Physical security for entity resources policy and the Entity facilities policy.
+For further information on physical security requirements, refer to the PSPF.

-For further information on security classified information, including BILs, refer to the PSPF Sensitive and classified information policy.
+For further information on classified data, including BILs, refer to the PSPF.

 Cloud service provider locality and ownership